-Unit 4 Further statistical and calculus inference
+Unit 4: Further calculus and statistical inference

+- Integration techniques

-- Integration and applications of integration
+- Applications of integral calculus

 - Rates of change and differential equations

+- Modelling motion

 - Statistical inference

 Schools devise assessments in Units 1 and 2 to suit their local context.
 In Units 3 and 4 students complete four summative assessments.
 The results from each of the assessments are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).